 We let Francios surprise us with our drink orders, which entailed much laughing and a warning to the wise.
 As Grey found out.
 Only have 2 of the pink drinks, they are the sneakiest.
 I was treated to a beautifully wooded Chardonnay, and sadly I do not recall the origin estate.
 However when you visit, just tell Francios you want the Chardonnay that Cee had for dinner, and he will know.
 It was followed up by a Chardonnay from Haute Cabrie that I discovered through another colleague, Nicola.

 I thought the most beautifully presented dish that evening was the Butter Chicken.
 Adam went for a kiddies dessert.

 And I, of course, had the Creme Brulee and further convinced Grey to try it.
 He did.
-He was immediately convicted and has come over to the dark side.
+He was immediately convinced and has come over to the dark side.
 Well, the yummy side.

 The next morning was bittersweet.
 I managed to finally wake up for sunrise and watched as the horizon went from dark to light, too orange and pink and then finally back to blue again, as the skies cleared.

 I had a quick shower and then met Adam downstairs for breakfast.
 Grey joined us, shortly afterward and we all ate together.
 You know when you leave a destination, and you start looking at everything in the mindset of my last?